Remediation Site Descriptions

-OU-3 (460 Kingsland Avenue): This approximately four-acre area of the former Mobil Brooklyn Refinery is located immediately south of Greenpoint Avenue and east of Kingsland Avenue.
+OU-3 (460 Kingsland Avenue): This approximately three and a half-acre area of the former Mobil Brooklyn Refinery is located immediately south of Greenpoint Avenue and east of Kingsland Avenue.
 Prior to 1892, this area was primarily undeveloped marsh land that was filled and used by both the Columbus Distilling Company and ExxonMobil’s predecessors until 1920 when the entire property was used for refinery operations.
 The property primarily served as a petroleum bulk storage yard that also had a concrete pit structure known as the TSD Blending Plant, which was in operation from 1954 to 1961.
 ExxonMobil sold the property in 1967, and the property has been redeveloped for various uses since that time.

-OU-4 (Former ExxonMobil Brooklyn Terminal): This approximately 23-acre area is currently owned by ExxonMobil and was considered the main plant area for the “Former ExxonMobil Brooklyn Terminal”.
+OU-4 (Former ExxonMobil Brooklyn Terminal): This approximately 18-acre area is currently owned by ExxonMobil and was considered the main plant area for the “Former ExxonMobil Brooklyn Terminal”.
 This OU is comprised of three parcels that are known as Kingsland Yard, Monitor Yard, and North Henry Yard.
 Refinery operations were present from the late 1800s until the late 1960s when OU-4 was operated as a petroleum bulk storage terminal until operations ceased in 1993.
 One of ExxonMobil’s two groundwater treatment systems is located on the Kingsland Yard parcel and is known as the ExxonMobil Terminal Recovery and Containment System (RCS).
 The RCS has a capacity to treat up to 450 gallons per minute of groundwater and currently receives groundwater from eight recovery wells located within OU-4 and OU-5 as well as five recovery wells from the Off-Site Plume Area (OU-7).
 The effluent (treated groundwater) is discharged to Newtown Creek through a State Pollutant Discharge Elimination System (SPDES) permitted outfall located off the 400 Kingsland Avenue (Kingsland Yard) property.